 Take in a Movie You have lots of options for taking the kids to the movies “on the cheap” during spring break!
 Check out our full list of discount movies in Wichita.

 Go to School The McCormick School Museum is open Sunday afternoons and Wednesday mornings and admission is by donation.
 (School is always more fun when you don’t have to go! 🙂 ) The 100 year old school houses the history of USD 259.

 Karg Art Glass It’s free to go in and watch the artists blow glass Mondays, Tuesdays, Thursdays, and Fridays between 8:30 a.m. and noon, and Saturdays from 8:30 a.m. to 11 a.m.
 You may want to call first to be sure artists are working.
 The gallery is at 111 N. Oliver, Kechi 67067, and you can call to confirm their hours at 316-744-2442.

-Go Bowling for Less The Wichita State University Shocker Grill and Lanes often has a spring break discount on bowling.
-Last year it was only $2 per game!
+Go Bowling for Less The Wichita State University Shocker Grill and Lanes has a spring break discount on bowling.
+The $20 Spring Break Play Pass will get you unlimited bowling and billiards from March 11-15!
 The bowling alley is located in the Rhatigan Student Center and it is open to the public.